 19 Alternatives to Google and Facebook Ads

 Despite the recent news of boycotts, most businesses use Google and Facebook for their online advertising needs.
 And for a good reason.
 Google rakes in 3.5 billion searches a day.
-Facebook metrics aren’t far behind with an estimated 1.45 billion daily active users.
+Facebook metrics aren’t far behind with an estimated 2.32 billion active users.
 With such a sizable potential reach, these are attractive options for most businesses, including your competitors.

 The ad duopoly isn’t going anywhere soon.
 But for businesses that looking to experiment to find lower CPAs or opportunities to reach new audiences on mediums like SMS, video and audio, there are plenty of Google and Facebook alternatives.

 Image credit: eMarketer

 In this blog post, I’ll give you an overview of 19 excellent alternatives to Google and Facebook ads.
 I’m not going to cover Instagram or YouTube, since they are both owned by Facebook and Google (respectively).